-Properties acquired or constructed with the intention of sale are classified as inventory properties under inventory, upon acquisition or when construction is completed.
+Properties held with the intention of sale in future are classified as inventory properties under inventory.
 Inventory properties are stated at the lower of cost and net realisable value.
 Net realisable value represents the estimated selling price less costs to be incurred in selling the property.